-Contractors working for the California Department of Transportation began what some term "an act of environmental vandalism" late Saturday night along Alameda Creek, cutting nearly 50 native trees along the creek corridor in lower Niles Canyon.
-CalTrans plans to continue cutting native trees and is pursuing a project to remove hundreds more along the creek throughout the scenic canyon as part of a highly controversial and environmentally destructive road widening of Highway 84 through Niles Canyon.
-Niles residents and other interested parties held a protest Saturday night, March 5, to raise community awareness.
+Niles, CA - Contractors working for the California Department of Transportation began an act of environmental vandalism late Saturday night along Alameda Creek, cutting nearly 50 native trees along the creek corridor in lower Niles Canyon.
+CalTrans plans to continue cutting native trees this week and is pursuing a project to kill hundreds more trees along the creek throughout the scenic canyon as part of an unnecessary, controversial and environmentally destructive road widening of Highway 84 through Niles Canyon.
+Local Niles residents held a protest Saturday during the tree cutting.
+Cutting will resume tonight.